 Oral irrigators (water jets)

 For a more technological approach to cleaning between your teeth and under your gums, you could consider a water or air flosser.
-These hand-held devices, also known as oral irrigators, deliver a pressurised burst of air and/or water between each set of teeth.
+These hand-held devices, also known as oral irrigators, deliver a pressurised burst of air and/or water between two teeth.
+For some people, they are the easiest way to floss, especially for hard-to-reach back teeth.

-Waterpik and Philips Sonicare AirFloss are two of the biggest names in this market, although many other brands are available.
+Two of the most popular models in this market are the Waterpik WP-660UK and the Philips Sonicare AirFloss Pro, although many other brands are available.
 The AirFloss combines air and water in short bursts to “take the hassle out of flossing”.
 It uses only about a teaspoon of water per session, compared to the Waterpik which uses a lot more.

-The general consensus among dentists is that water jets are not as effective as traditional string floss which physically scrapes plaque from teeth.
+There is some doubt among dentists as to whether water jets are as effective as traditional string floss, which physically scrapes plaque from teeth.
 And of course, they are much more pricey.

 However, if you have trouble using regular techniques then a water flosser may be the next best thing.
 They also carry comparatively little risk of damage to gum tissue, and are much easier to use if you’re wearing braces.
 If you’re considering investing in an electric flosser, check out our guide to the different models available in the UK.